SAY-DAO/smart-contracts/README.md

 # Role-Based Token Splits
 Minted tokens are divided among roles so each part of the process is rewarded predictably.
-The fixed split is:
+The current split is given in the following table, however these parameters can be updated by the DAO votes:

 | **Role**           | **Purpose**                                                     | **Token Share** |